-Preliminary 2020 data shows that intersection related fatalities were 40.9% of total fatalities.
+From 2011-2015, 46 percent of fatalities and serious injuries in New York State were intersection-related.
 New York will take a multifaceted approach to solving intersection-related issues that considers the intersection design, accommodates users from all modes, and implements improvements both systemically and at intersections with a crash history.
 Examples of strategies include developing an Intersection Safety Action Plan, implementing intersection treatments systemically, improving the enforcement of traffic laws at intersections and supporting the use of technology and traffic incident management to improve safety at intersections.
+In 2019 intersection related fatalities were 41.7 percent of total fatalities.